Best Camera for Landscapes | 2025

 • A big, bulky camera

-The D850 really leans into a lot of the natural advantages of DSLRs – for instance, while it lacks the USB charging you get in a lot of newer mirrorless models, its EN-EL15a lithium-ion battery is rated to last at least 1,840 shots.
-Pack a couple of those and it’s very unlikely you’ll find yourself running out.
-The D850 is a camera that nails the shots in all conditions, and even coming up to six years after its release, is one of the best cameras for landscape enthusiasts.
+The D850 really leans into a lot of the natural advantages of DSLRs.
+For instance, while it lacks the USB charging you get in a lot of newer mirrorless models, its EN-EL15a lithium-ion battery is rated to last at least 1,840 shots.
+Pack a couple of those and it’s very unlikely you’ll find yourself running out across a day’s shoot.
+The D850 is a camera that nails the shots in all conditions, and even as we’re closing in on a decade since its release, it’s still one of the best cameras for landscape photography enthusiasts.

 Pros: